In this blog, we will uncover how to best practice an efficient and effective weekly sales review meeting.

 2. Ask your sales rep to prepare a summary of the deal:

-To conduct the meeting at a steady rate and make sure you are not wasting precious time of your team members, you should not be disorganized.
+To conduct the meeting at a steady pace, you should be organized.
 To save time set-up a shared document and invite your sales team to update their own slides prior to the meeting.
 The summary should include: